drocheam/optrace/docs/source/usage/convolve.rst

 Presets
 _____________________

-optrace features presets for different PSF shapes.
-In the next section a gallery of point spread function presets can be found.
+The are multiple PSF presets available.

-All presets are normalized such that the image sum is 1.
+All presets are normalized such that the integral image sum equals 1.

 **Circle**

-A circle PSF is defined using the :python:`d` parameter that defines the circle diameter.
+A circular PSF is defined with the :python:`d` circle parameter.

 .. testcode::